 Safety is also one of Hurtigruten’s focus areas, from specific protocols on embarking and disembarking, the use of masks in all public areas, and detailed explanations on what one can expect during that day’s itinerary.

-Pro Tip: As of this writing, visitors will need a PCR negative COVID test to enter Ecuador, and masks are required in all indoor and outdoor areas throughout Ecuador.
-And while you don’t have to be in perfect shape, this particular cruise does have several hikes over uneven terrain, so be prepared with good hiking shoes.
+Pro Tip: While you don’t have to be in perfect shape, this particular cruise does have several hikes over uneven terrain, so be prepared with good hiking shoes.

 For more eclectic experiences near the Galápagos Islands, see these stories: